nathaneltitane/dextop/README.md

 [Frobulator](https://github.com/nathaneltitane/frobulator) to streamline the scripts and make redundant code a thing of the past.

-[Termux](https://github.com/termux/termux-app) as the android shell provider application to make Dextop interface with your device.
+[Termux](https://github.com/termux/termux-app) as the android shell provider application to make Dextop interface with the host device.

 [Termux:X11](https://github.com/termux/termux-x11) as the android native display server provider.